History of the Bluebird Recovery Program

 The volunteer BBRP Board, along with guiding the policies and decisions of the organization, hosts an Annual “Expo” Conference where hundreds of Bluebirders gather to share information and attend interesting and educational birding related sessions.
 County Coordinators are available to assist and advise Bluebirders throughout the state.
 Their contact information can be found on our website here, along with information on how to report yearly trail monitoring results, how to become a BBRP member and many helpful tips to improve bluebirding successes.

 Advantages of Becoming a Member

-Enrollment in the Bluebird Recovery Program includes: initial Information Packet containing a full color Trial Guide, Top Ten Tips including colored Nest Guide, Record Keeping booklet, Pole Assembly instruction sheet, yearly Report Form and quarterly Newsletter.
-There are also annual informational meetings and a yearly Bluebird Expo.
-Consultation and advice are available by phone, e-mail, correspondence or in the field.
-Enrollment contributions are tax deductible.
+Membership in the Bluebird Recovery Program includes: an initial Information packet containing a full color Trial Guide, Top Ten Tips including colored Nest Guide, Record Keeping booklet, Pole Assembly instruction sheet, yearly Report Form and quarterly Newsletter.
+Membership contributions are tax deductible.

 BBRP is an affiliate of the North American Bluebird Society (NABS) and cooperates with the Nongame Wildife Program of the Minnesota Department of Natural Resources.